 As Colombians with contrasting backgrounds, they embody a type of friendship that breaks boundaries.
 But Hoyos is careful not to project an image of her best friend to the world.
 “I am not a portraitist,” she insists, “I show Palenque through her.”

 Palenque, then, is personified by a woman with tired feet, strong arms and a heart as warm as her enveloping hugs.
 She carries a crippled past with her always — a past and a presence that Hoyos does not want Colombia to ignore, forget or trivialize.

-Without the “blanks”, Hoyos fears that a culture, already once beaten, rejected and ignored, would be invisible.
+Without the presence of the metal bandejas, Hoyos fears that a culture, already once beaten, rejected and ignored, would be invisible.
 In fact, Hoyos said she first “met Zenaida through a bowl of fruits.”